Honda N-One: First generation (JG1/2; 2012)

-Second generation (JG3/4/5; 2020)
+Second generation (JG3/4/5/6; 2020)

 The second-generation N-One went on sale in November 2020.
 While the sheetmetal is all-new, it is remainingly similar in design to the first generation.
 The lineup of the second generation started with the Original, followed by the Premium and Premium Tourer, with the sporting RS model at the top.
 The Tourer and RS models are fitted with the more powerful, turbocharged engine.
-The RS is the only model to be available with a six-speed manual; all other versions have a CVT transmission.
-Four-wheel drive was available on all models except the RS.